-Case in point: Alex and Ani, the jewelry and accessories retailer, used to send all their subscribers the same email – but conversions weren’t high.
-That led them to delve into their data to get a better sense of user behavior, preferences, and interests.
+Another compelling case study is Alex and Ani.
+The jewelry and accessories retailer used to send all subscribers the same email – but conversions weren’t high.
+That led the company to delve into data to get a better sense of user behavior, preferences, and interests.

 With those findings, Alex and Ani experimented with personalized emails.
-They sent targeted emails to re-engage people who had abandoned shopping cats, and deployed personalized emails and onsite experiences with dynamic recommendations.
-Their efforts resulted in a 73% increase in monthly email revenue.
+It sent targeted emails to re-engage people who had abandoned shopping carts, and deployed personalized emails and onsite experiences with dynamic recommendations.
+Alex and Ani’s efforts resulted in a 73 percent increase in monthly email revenue.